-In order to minimise risk to our children and inconvenience to neighbouring residents, we have a 'Park & Stride' ethos which is supported by members of the local community, the Local Authority and Nottinghamshire Police.
+In order to minimise risk to our children and inconvenience to neighbouring residents, we have formulated a 'Park & Stride' Travel Plan with members of the local community and the Local Authority, which is also supported by Nottinghamshire Police.

-We hope all parents will support this ethos by parking at the Greenwood Community Centre, which is accessed via Chester Green, and is free, and then striding from there to school (and reversing the process at home time.)
+We hope all parents will support this plan by parking at the Greenwood Community Centre, which is accessed via Chester Green, and is free, and then striding from there to school (and reversing the process at home time.)

-Thank you for your cooperation in keeping all members of our school safe.
+Thank you for your cooperation in keeping all members of our school safe